dsccommunity/UpdateServicesDsc/ReadMe.md

 * **Ensure**: An enumerated value that describes if WSUS is configured.
 * **SetupCredential**: Credential to be used to perform the initial configuration.
 * **SQLServer**: SQL Server for the WSUS database, omit for Windows Internal Database.
+  * If the database does not exist, then the Local System account must have sysadmin access to the SQL Instance to create the database OR the SetupCredential must be provided
+  * Only the SQL Server and Instance Name should be specified.
+The database will always be called SUSDB
 * **ContentDir**: Folder for WSUS update files.
 * **UpdateImprovementProgram**: Join the Microsoft Update Improvement Program.
 * **UpstreamServerName**: Upstream WSUS server, omit for Microsoft Update.